fractalide/fractalide/HOWTO.md

 ## Purpose

-To provide a step-by-step indepth example on how to program Fractalide applications.
+To provide a step-by-step indepth example with links to source code on how to program Fractalide applications.
 We'll be building a simple backend for a Todo app.

 ## Prerequisites

-The reader should have read these documents in this order.
+The reader should have read these documents:

 1. [Nodes](./nodes/README.md)
 2. [Edges](./edges/README.md)